 - Severely reduced digestion and reduced appetite

-- Dilated pupils (enhance vision to focus on threats)
+- Dilated pupils (to enhance vision to focus on threats)

 - High blood sugar levels as the liver dumps stored glucose into the bloodstream

-The logical, rational part of the brain becomes impaired, and we shift over to the limbic system that controls instinctive and emotional behaviors because they’re quicker and more reflexive.
+The logical, rational part of the brain becomes impaired, and we shift over to the limbic system, which controls instinctive and emotional behaviors that are quicker and more reflexive.
 That’s why thinking calmly and rationally is extremely difficult when you’re having a stress response.
 It is easy to become highly emotional and spit out words you later regret.

 - Sharpened cognition and alertness due to increased catecholamines and glutamate in the brain